cayasso/primus-multiplex/README.md

 #### channel.destroy()

-Destroy the cahnnel removing all clients and listeners.
+Destroy the channel removing all 'Sparks' and event listeners.
 This will emit a `close` event.

 ```javascript